JamesNZL/algovision/docs/Scopes/Interface/Debug LEDs.md

 	3. [[Scopes/Interface/Fault code LED]] (maybe with colour?)
 	4. [[Scopes/Interface/TX and RX LEDs]]

+- How many debug/status LEDs do I *really* need?

 - How do I plan on driving these?
 	- Ideally I want these to be as simple as possible (ie directly to a GPIO, rather than through even an IO expander like a shift register)
 	- This is to make debugging as easy as possible/as informative as possible—the LED will come on as soon as I toggle the GPIO